Commute Carbon Footprint Calculator: compare car, bus, train, bike and EV

 How This Commute Comparison Works

-This commute emissions comparison calculator helps you estimate the carbon footprint of different ways to get to work or school.
-It converts your daily travel into per-trip and annual CO₂ totals, so you can compare driving, carpooling, public transit, cycling, and electric vehicles side by side.
+This commute carbon footprint calculator helps you estimate the carbon footprint of different ways to get to work or school.
+It converts your daily travel into daily, weekly, monthly, and annual CO₂ totals, so you can compare driving, carpooling, public transit, cycling, and electric vehicles side by side.
 The goal is not to judge any choice, but to make the trade-offs clear so you can plan a lower-emission commute if that is important to you.

 The calculation is based on a few easy concepts.
-First, the tool turns your one-way distance and travel frequency into total yearly distance.
+First, the tool turns your one-way or round-trip distance and commute days into total yearly distance.
 Then it applies emissions factors for each mode.
 For a gasoline car, it uses fuel consumption and a standard kg CO₂ per liter; for an EV, it uses electricity consumption and your local grid emissions factor.
 For buses and trains, it uses typical per-passenger-kilometer values that already account for average occupancy.
 For cycling and walking, operational emissions are set to zero by default, with an optional food-energy adjustment if you want a fuller picture.

 To use the calculator, follow these steps: